Vicachu42/shopping-assignment/README.md

 - When adding a product, you get info about the specific product.
 - Updated route parameters so you can get, post and a product by typing the number instead of for example "?id=1"
 - Added response codes to the products
-- Split into two modules.
-While you can get the products and the carts, you can't post or delete anything yet.
+- Split into two functioning modules

 This is missing:
 -